trussworks/terraform-aws-acm-cert/README.md

 ## Terraform Versions

+_This is how we're managing the different versions._
 Terraform 0.12.
-Pin module version to ~> 2.0.0.
+Pin module version to ~> 2.0.
 Submit pull-requests to master branch.

 Terraform 0.11.
-Pin module version to ~> 1.2.0.
+Pin module version to ~> 1.0.
 Submit pull-requests to terraform011 branch.

 ## Usage